Data protection compliance is an ongoing strategic priority for in-house counsel, particularly for solo lawyers or lean legal teams.

 - Includes pre-approved external counsel and forensics contacts

-- Establishes criteria for breach assessment and notification decisions.
+- Establishes criteria for assessing breaches and making notification decisions.

 Creating a culture of compliance

-Effective data governance requires balancing operational flexibility with robust compliance controls.
+Embedding privacy into corporate culture should be a long-term data protection priority for in-house counsel, particularly when lean legal teams are tasked with overseeing wide-ranging responsibilities.
+Effective data governance requires striking a balance between operational flexibility and robust compliance controls.
 Your role involves setting the tone for data protection while enabling business growth.

 Strategic priorities: